urql-graphql/urql/.github/ISSUE_TEMPLATE/RFC.md

   of being implemented, you don't want to state how it may be implemented, or you don't know yet how it will be implemented, then:
-  *List* what the implementation needs to achieve to fulfil this RFC;
+  *List* what the implementation needs to achieve to fulfill this RFC;
 -->